Granda

 Hanfang New Materials is a company that specializes in developing and manufacturing high-end semiconductor adhesives.
 Their product portfolio includes a range of materials such as conductive and non-conductive adhesives, adhesive films, and high thermal conductivity sintering materials.

-Calterah specializes in the development of CMOS single-chip millimeter-wave radar sensors aimed at automotive applications.
-The company produces system-on-chip (SoC) products that integrate radar signal processing baseband technology, facilitating the design and implementation of mmWave radar sensors.
-These sensors find applications in various sectors, including both industrial and consumer markets, supporting technologies related to environmental sensing, autonomous obstacle avoidance, and radar imaging.
-Calterah's innovations contribute significantly to advancements in autonomous driving and related technologies.
+Calterah specializes in the development of CMOS single-chip millimeter-wave radar sensors designed for automotive applications.
+The company focuses on providing system-on-chip (SoC) products that incorporate radar signal processing baseband technology, facilitating the development and implementation of millimeter-wave radar sensors.
+These sensors are versatile and find applications in both industrial and consumer sectors, contributing to technologies related to environmental sensing, autonomous obstacle avoidance, autonomous driving, and radar imaging.
+Calterah's innovations in radar sensor technology position it at the forefront of advancements in automotive safety and automation.

 Hyasic Semiconductor